MichaRijsmus/BoterKaas-Eieren/README.md

 # BoterKaas-Eieren

-Just a simple TicTacToe game, to test my knowledge in programming
+Just a simple TicTacToe game to test my knowledge in programming

 Current features
 - Both players can give input to set their sign